smartx-usman/emperical-evaluation/microstack/README.md

 - Next run the following commands to modify the image (e.g., jammy-server-cloudimg-amd64.img) and don't forget to change the ssh key.
 Also, make sure correct indentation after copying and pasting the below code in the cloud.cfg file.

+- Please note, if modifying Fedora image then cloud.cfg resides in /root/etc/cloud folder.

     ```bash
     sudo guestfish --rw -a jammy-server-cloudimg-amd64.img
     ><fs> run